pkp/ots/README.md

         ),
     ```

-* Make sure the cache directories are writable by your Web server process, *e.g*:
+* Make sure the cache directories are writable by your Web server process, and empty the cache directory, *e.g*:

   ```
   # chmod -R go+w var
+  # rm var/cache/zfcache-ea/*
   ```

 * Initialize the database